"What is Napoleon? A hand in a jacket. A strange hat. If you show these in Japan, the United States, or France, all will say: Napoleon!"

 Self-Made Man: While he did use connections and some scheming along the way, he nonetheless did get to where he was largely by his own hand.

 Stay in the Kitchen: Napoleon had a highly conservative attitude towards women.
 Upon coming into office he reformed many of the pro-women laws put in place during the revolution, especially in terms of restricting the right of women to divorce and emphasizing marriage and male rights in the Napoleonic Code.
 He was a great womanizer but he personally did not like women like Madame de Stael who were educated and intelligent and highly critical of his macho nature.
+Indeed when he established a school for girls, daughters of French soldiers and orphans, his attitude to instruction was that the school make girls, "master vanity" which he felt was "the great vice in women", and teach them values of motherhood:

 Urban Legend: There are so many about Napoleon that it is insane.
 One famous story is that he shot off the nose of the Great Sphinx with a cannon.